segmentio/golines/README.md

 We built `golines` to give go developers the option to automatically shorten long lines, like the one above, according to their preferences.

+See [this blog post](https://yolken.net/blog/cleaner-go-code-golines) for more background and technical details.

 ## Examples

 See this [before](_fixtures/end_to_end.go) and [after](_fixtures/end_to_end__exp.go)